birkb85/PCRemoteControl/README.md

 * Connect your smart phone / device to the same network as the PC.

-* Open up the browser on your phone and connect to the PC using the ip and listening port:
+* Open up the browser on your phone and connect to the PC using the url displayed on the application window:
 Ex: "http://192.168.1.200:8080".

 * Install the PWA app to the home screen so it is easy to find and use.